FLIM phasor plotter

 This plugin works with the following data shapes:

-The plugin outputs data axes in the following order (data from multiple detectors are displayed as distinct napari layers):
+If you read your files using this plugin as a reader, it returns and works with the data axes in the following order (data from multiple detectors are displayed as distinct napari layers):

 , time